This page answers the following are Frequently Asked Questions regarding the FEMA Reservist Program:

 Q: How often can a Reservist expect to be deployed?

 Q: How will Reservists be selected to deploy to disasters?

-A: Based on staffing requirements identified by Regional Administrators, Federal Coordinating Officers, and Federal Disaster Recovery Coordinators, Reservists will be deployed for all incident management and incident support assignments on a rotational basis by job title and FQS qualification level.
-The length of deployment will depend on operational needs and available funding.
-When necessary and appropriate for effective mission accomplishment, the IWMD may elect to modify or deviate from the rotation list by deploying those Reservists nearest to the location of a disaster.
+A: Based on staffing requirements identified by Regional Administrators, Federal Coordinating Officers, and Federal Disaster Recovery Coordinators, Reservists will be deployed for all incident management assignments on a rotational basis by job title and FQS qualification level.
+The length of deployment will depend on operational needs.
+When necessary and appropriate, FEMA may elect to deviate from the rotation by deploying those Reservists nearest to the location of a disaster.

 Q: What equipment will each Reservist be issued?

 A: Each Reservist will be issued an iPhone (or similarly capable device) that will provide access to the FEMA network and assist with 2-way communication between program points of contact and their Reservists.
 Laptops may be issued during deployments, and some Reservists will be issued laptops to be kept year-round.
 Only Reservists with specific Primary FQS Position Titles will receive a year-round laptop.

 Q: What do I do if my equipment is lost, stolen or damaged?